citizenfx/fivem-docs/content/docs/scripting-manual/runtimes/lua.md

 Using Lua 5.4
 ---------
-If you would rather use [Lua 5.4][luadocs54] in your scripts, you should add `lua54 'yep'` to your resource manifest file.
+If you would rather use [Lua 5.4][luadocs54] in your scripts, you should add `lua54 'yes'` to your resource manifest file.

 Compile-time hashes
 ----------------------